Overview of sink types

 In this section, you will find detailed descriptions of each sink type.
 The properties data_validity

 are common for all sink types.
-They are both explained in the previous article.
+They're all explained in the previous article.

 Value